 The discovery that Africa gestated and gave relatively recent birth to a fully modern Homo sapiens is usually described as “Out of Africa” theory.
 That phrase is a little confusing, because we know that early humans and possibly even some pre-human ape ancestors had already been venturing out of Africa for millions of years.
 The phrase “recent African evolution of modern humans” is less poetic but more accurate.
 Maybe we could compromise and call the intercontinental conquest of modern humans “Out of Africa one last time”.

-In fact, Africans also suffered periodic population losses and fragmentation.
+Transitional Africans suffered periodic population losses and fragmentation too.
 The southern continent endured a series of “megadroughts”, when even tropical Africa had deserts.
-20 Middle Stone Age technology is strangely sporadic.
+19 Middle Stone Age technology is strangely sporadic.
 Sometimes innovative new forms of tools or behavior show up in the archaeological record only to vanish for tens of thousands of years before resurging.
 This might indicate that these cultural forms were sometimes confined to shrinking isolated communities.
-21 At other times, African populations were more robust and interconnected, allowing Homo sapiens to evolve multiregionally on an African scale.
+20 At other times, African populations were more robust and interconnected, allowing Homo sapiens to evolve multiregionally on an African scale.
 That is, some modern features first appeared in northern Africa and others in southern or eastern Africa, and over time they blended together into the modern human composite.
-22
+21

-It wasn’t until 50 – 70 TYA that sapiens migrated from Africa in great numbers.
-Although the Sahara Desert is virtually uninhabitable now, it has gone through numerous wet and dry cycles 25 that may have served as a “pump” for these migrations.
-There is evidence that southeastern Africans were drawn to northern Africa during a “green Sahara” phase in MIS 5 and were then forced to evacuate when it was desiccated again in MIS 4.
-26 It was this latest phase of migration that led to permanent settlement of the entire Old World.
+Although the Sahara Desert is virtually uninhabitable now, it has gone through numerous wet and dry cycles 22 that may have served as a “pump” for mass migration.
+There is evidence that southeastern Africans were drawn to northern Africa in interglacial “green Sahara” phases and were then forced to evacuate the Sahara when it was desiccated again during ice ages.
+23 Some of them migrated into southwestern Asia, the first Homo sapiens to step out of Africa.

 2. Modern Humans in Eurasia, or “When Africans Conquered Europe”

 Once out of Africa, modern humans slowly but surely proceeded to encroach upon the domains of early humans.
 We know that sapiens prevailed mightily while the older species faded away.
-Our imagination is tantalized, but we know frustratingly few details about this takeover.
-We can’t help but wonder if Homo sapiens entered this world in a bloody genocidal campaign.
-Fortunately, there’s not much evidence of that, though, knowing human nature, it would be surprising if there were no interspecies skirmishes.
-It’s probably a more important factor that modern humans were simply better survivors, and they outcompeted archaic human species that were already endangered.
+Our imagination is tantalized; we can’t help but wonder if Homo sapiens stormed into this world in a bloody genocidal campaign.
+Fortunately, there’s not much evidence of violent confrontation.
+There are other factors that are less dramatic but more likely to be relevant, like competition and assimilation.
+Homo sapiens’ greater populations gave them advantages in both regards.

-Sapiens’ most significant interactions were with Neanderthals and Denisovans, who both mated with AMH.
+Sapiens’ most significant interactions were with Neanderthals and Denisovans, and these interactions involved mating.
 Neanderthals occupied the Levant when modern humans first entered that region.
 Sapiens and Neanderthals coexisted near the Sinai gateway for millennia, and this was probably their mating nexus.
-27 Neanderthal DNA is present in almost all modern human populations outside of sub-Saharan Africa.
-28 This suggests that our modern ancestors mated with Neanderthals early in their expansion into the Old World, before scattering in different directions.
+27 Neanderthal DNA is present in almost all modern human populations, most abundantly outside of sub-Saharan Africa.
+28 This suggests that sapiens mated with Neanderthals early in their expansion into the Old World, before scattering in different directions.

 Anthropologists cite several survival advantages that Homo sapiens may have had over Neanderthals.
 Technology was the best-known advantage.
 Modern humans were throwing spears with sharp stone / bone points while Neanderthals were still stabbing their prey with sharpened sticks.
 Modern humans sewed tailored clothes.
 We don’t know if Neanderthals wore anything at all, but if they did it wasn’t very sophisticated.
 They lacked needles and made limited use of animals traditionally used for fur trim.
 29 Neanderthals wore down their teeth using them as tools.
 Biologically, H. sapiens had a more diversified omnivorous diet, while Neanderthals were overly reliant on meat.
 30 There is mixed evidence that Neanderthals grew up faster than modern humans.
 3132 If so, they may have missed out on some important social and educational development that comes with our extended childhood.